 This is a somewhat loaded question because there is an important assumption here.
 The assumption is that this is the direction that you're going to be moving in, and your career change skill assessment simply allows you to make a decision about the best thing you could be doing.

 The assessment can also be used to establish the skills that you have that are transferable.
-Transferable skills are those that can be crossmapped or cross contextualised.
+Transferable skills are those that can be cross mapped or cross contextualized.

 So it is useful to be able to go behind the obvious 'good-with-kids' and consider other skills that you have acquired, either intentionally or unintentionally.
 And even in areas outside of your work.
 Have you developed other skills in your hobbies or sports, in voluntary work or in any other areas?
 Asking others what skills they think you have can be a very useful exercise.

 When you follow your passion, motivation is high and you learn very quickly.
-In fact, if you think about a hobby or sport that you really enjoyed, you realise that you picked up a lot of information and skills without even realising that you were learning.
+In fact, if you think about a hobby or sport that you really enjoyed, you realize that you picked up a lot of information and skills without even realizing that you were learning.

 And you may find that many of your skills are transferable, but just not in the way you had imagined!